An Automated Probabilistic Asteroid Prediscovery Pipeline

 \section{Abstract}

 We present an automated and probabilistic method to make prediscovery detections of near-Earth asteroids (NEAs) in archival survey images, with the goal of reducing orbital uncertainty immediately after discovery.
-We refit Minor Planet Center astrometry and propagate the full six-parameter covariance to survey epochs to define search regions.
+We refit the Minor Planet Center's astrometry and propagate the full six-parameter covariance to survey epochs to define search regions.
 We build low-threshold source catalogs for viable images and evaluate every detected source in a search region as a candidate prediscovery.
 We eliminate false positives by refitting a new orbit to each candidate and probabilistically linking detections across images using a likelihood ratio.
 Applied to Zwicky Transient Facility (ZTF) imaging, we identify approximately 3000 recently discovered NEAs with prediscovery potential, including a doubling of the observational arc for about 500.
-We use archival ZTF imaging to make prediscovery detections of the potentially hazardous asteroid 2021~DG1, extending its arc by 2.5 years and reducing future apparition sky-plane uncertainty from many degrees to arcseconds.
-We also recover 2025~FU24 nearly 7 years before its first known observation, when its sky-plane uncertainty covers hundreds of square degrees across thousands of ZTF images.
-The method is survey-agnostic and scalable, enabling rapid orbit refinement for new discoveries from Rubin, NEO Surveyor, and NEOMIR.
+We use archival ZTF imaging to make prediscovery detections of the potentially hazardous asteroid 2021~DG1, extending its arc by 2.5~yr and reducing future apparition sky plane uncertainty from many degrees to arcseconds.
+We also recover 2025~FU24 nearly 7~yr before its first known observation, when its sky plane uncertainty covers hundreds of square degrees across thousands of ZTF images.
+The method is survey agnostic and scalable, enabling rapid orbit refinement for new discoveries from Rubin, NEO Surveyor, and NEOMIR.